-Tuition and fees will be refunded during according to schedule.
-The schedule is below.
-For current information regarding refunding please log onto the Mountwest Business Services Cashier's Office website at: www.mctc. edu/administration/ business-services/cashiers-office/.
+Tuition and fees will be refunded according to the Refund Schedule.
+For current information regarding refunding, please log onto the Mountwest Business Services Cashier's Office website at: www.mctc.edu/administration/business-services/cashiers-office/.

 - Official complete withdrawals from all classes course Schedule. - Students who are denied admission, declared academically ineligible to return, or are unable to return for medical reasons, may be refunded on a prorated basis. - Refunds of tuition and fees to students called to armed services will be processed in accordance with military orders. - When it becomes necessary to cancel a class by administrative and/or faculty action, a student is granted a full refund of the tuition and fee for the class canceled unless he or she registers in another course of like value in terms of semester hours.
-This action does not apply to disciplinary action or withdrawals due to nonpayment of financial obligations. - A student who is required to withdraw from the institution for disciplinary reasons is not entitled to refunds.
+This action does not apply to disciplinary action or withdrawals due to nonpayment of financial obligations. - A student who is required to withdraw from the Institution for disciplinary reasons is not entitled to refunds.